msupply-foundation/msupply_docs/content/docs/sync/synchronisation.md

 ![sync: manual](/docs/sync/images/sync_in_progress.png)

+You'll notice the totals below the `Push V6` and `Push` steps - this is the number of changes to be _processed_ by each step.

+The records will then be pushed to _either_ the Open mSupply central server (V6) or the mSupply central server, but they need to be processed before they know where to go!

+So in the above example, 4 sync records are being sent in total, not 8.

 Here is the complete process in action.
 You'll notice that most of the sync steps are very quick, though it depends on how many records you have to sync:

 <p><img src="/docs/sync/images/sync.gif" alt=:"sync: manual" width="800" /></p>